 I don’t mind conflict.
 It’s not hard for me to hold people to deadlines and make sure they are meeting the needs of my business.
 Power and domination are common tactics others will use to get a better deal or weasel their way into places they haven’t earned.
 Fuck it, whatever, let’s throw down.
 After that one time someone launched a one-sided fist fight on my face and then tried to stab me, I’m not really phased by your titles, your industry speak, and your loud voice.

 I can do hard things

-Running a business often requires you to do things you don't want to do, see people you’d rather not see, and work late when you really want to be in bed.
+Running a business often requires you to do things you don’t want to do, see people you’d rather not see, and work late when you really want to be in bed.
 Learning to navigate a hard world at a very young age requires one to do hard things and make hard decisions.
-It also requires you to establish what you will do to get what you want.
-You solidify your own code of ethics and stop giving a shit about what others think because they are with me or against me.
+It also requires you to establish what you are willing to do to get what you want.
+You solidify your own code of ethics and stop giving a shit about what others think, because they are with me or against me.
 Come with me or get the fuck out of my way because I have shit to do.

 So, you see, it’s not all bad.
 I don’t recommend going out and getting PTSD just so you can be a kick ass business owner, but if you find yourself in the same fucked up club I’m in and live out your life according to traumas that happened in years past, you might as well use what you can to your advantage.
 People use buzzwords like grit and badass and talk about crushing, unleashing, and unfucking, but there is a difference between using the words and living the life.